owenadley/Practise/docs/source/pages/javascript.rst

 -------------------------
 let
 ^^^^^^^^^^^^^^^^^^^^^^^
-* Varibale which is accessible from within the scope that it is declared only
+Variable which is accessible from within the scope that it is declared only

 var
 ^^^^^^^^^^^^^^^^^^^^^^^
-* Variable decleration which is accessible globally or anywhere within the function
+Variable decleration which is accessible globally or anywhere within the function

 const
 ^^^^^^^^^^^^^^^^^^^^^^^
-* Variablde decleration for an immutable value
+Variable decleration for an immutable value